Free Quick-Start Guide

 02

-Choose the right model for the job
+Choose the lightest model that fits the job

-Sonnet — writing, analysis, and coding
+Sonnet — the default fit for most writing, analysis, and coding work

-Haiku — quick answers and simple tasks
+Haiku — use for quick answers, lightweight checks, and simple tasks

 03